ouzi-dev/credstash-operator/README.md

 ### Multi-Tenancy

-The operator can monitor CRDs with a specific label.
+The operator can monitor CRDs that have:
+* a specific label with `operatorInstance=SOMETHING`
+* are within a specific namespace

 This allows you to have multiple instances of the operator running even within the same namespace.

-A use case for that is that you wish to fetch secrets from different AWS Accounts.
-To do that, set the `operatorInstance` field in helm to a suitable name.
+A use case for that is that you wish to fetch secrets from different AWS Accounts within a specific namespace.

+To do that, set the `operatorInstance` and `namespaceToWatch` fields in helm.
-The operator will only watch CredstashSecrets that have labels with key `operatorInstance` and value whatever you set as `operatorInstance` in Helm.
+The operator will only watch CredstashSecrets that have labels with `operatorInstance=SOMETHING` and are in the specific namespace specified.